Home » Side Dish » Middle Eastern Salad Shirazi

 My family and I have what we call “Mediterranean Night” for dinner about once a week.

-It’s a hodgepodge of Middle Eastern and Greek dishes, and usually consists of hummus, pita bread, tzatziki sauce, tabouli, and Middle Eastern Salad Shirazi
+It’s a hodgepodge of Middle Eastern and Mediterranean dishes, and usually consists of hummus, pita bread, tzatziki sauce, tabouli, and Middle Eastern Salad Shirazi

 Sometimes we go vegetarian with falafel, and sometimes we have kubideh or grilled chicken.